Learn and Control while Switching: with Guaranteed Stability and Sublinear Regret: Preliminaries

 \subsection{System Identification}

-The proposed algorithm includes a system identification step that applies self-normalized least square estimation and uses the martingale difference property of process noise to construct high probability confidence set around the system's parameters.
+The proposed algorithm includes a system identification step that applies self-normalized process to obtain least square estimates and uses the martingale difference property of process noise to construct high probability confidence set around the system's parameters.
 To sketch a brief outline, assume the system actuates in the first mode and evolves in an arbitrary time interval $[0, \;t]$.
 One can then simply rewrite (\ref{eq:dyn_atttt}) as follows:

 where $X_t$ and $Z_t$ are matrices whose rows are $x^\top_{1}, ...,x^\top_t$ and ${z}^\top_{0}, ...,{z}^\top_{t-1}$ respectively.
 And in a similar way $W_t$ is constructed by concatenating $\omega_{1}^\top,...,\omega_t^\top$ vertically.